w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-missing-characters.md

 ---
 status: developing
 type: supplemental
+title: No missing diacritics
 ---

-Letters or :term[diacritics] required to identify the correct meaning of each word are available.
+:term[Diacritics] required to identify the correct meaning of each word are available.

 <div class="issue" data-number="490"></div>